-The NFL hubbub has been swirling after Las Vegas Raiders head coach Jon Gruden resigned following a series of emails.
+The NFL hubbub has been swirling after Las Vegas Raiders head coach Jon Gruden resigned following the release of a series of emails containing insensitive and offensive messages.
 In turn, reactions have been pouring in from across the league and the sports world in general.
 Los Angeles Chargers head coach Brandon Staley was recently asked about the Gruden situation as well.

 Brandon Staley gives touching response to Jon Gruden

-After everything regarding Gruden in the past week, Staley stood tall and delivered a powerful message– without even mentioning the name of his former AFC West counterpart. (h/t Gavino Borquez of Chargers Wire).
+After Gruden vacated his position as Raiders head coach following the release of his decade-old emails, Staley stood tall and delivered a powerful message — without even mentioning the name of his former AFC West counterpart (h/t Gavino Borquez of Chargers Wire).

 Amid a problematic situation, Staley stepped up to the mic and delivered an all-time answer.

 The Chargers head coach opens up on the importance of the job

 Being a head coach is not easy by any means.
 For Staley, this is his first season calling the shots after previously being the defensive coordinator for the Los Angeles Rams under Sean McVay during the 2020 NFL campaign.